 Billy Beane found that in order win on a smaller budget, he would need to think in terms of buying runs and wins, and not in terms of buying fancy baseball players.
 Beane knew the win was the higher purpose.

-Community Solutions, partnered with VA, HUD, and USICH to solve the problem through “boot camps,” in which communities were guided through a process to move the needle on two key performance measures: the speed of lease-up, and the voucher-utilization rate.
-Communities created plans that focused on process improvements.
+VA, HUD, and USICH worked to solve the problem by requiring grantees to move the needle on two key performance measures: the speed of lease-up and the voucher-utilization rate.
+Local organizations created plans that focused on process improvements.

 They also collected data, analyzed it, and reported on results.
 The expectation was that by making the process easier and with fewer steps to navigate, more Veterans experiencing chronic homelessness would be served.
 Unfortunately, the opposite seemed to occur.
 Though the speed of lease-up increased as processes were shortened and the proportion of units leased increased dramatically, the number of chronically homeless Veterans served by the program wasn’t increasing in proportion.
 Why?